gimm-institute/public-zone/workshops/202204_inaugural/presentations/GIMM_introduction.md

 ### Overview

-* Speaker presentations followed by model-based experiments
+* Speaker presentations followed by model-based simulations and demonstrations

 * This presentation introduces MESSr, the GIMM modeling framework